 Co-occurring depression help & treatment in Southampton

 Depression is a serious mental health condition that is characterised by persistent and chronic feelings of sadness and despair, which can have a hugely detrimental impact on an individual’s physical and psychological wellbeing.
 Whilst it is normal for us all to feel sad or upset on occasions, those who suffer from depression experience such devastating low moods that there are incapable of functioning effectively on a daily basis.

 Manor Clinic is one of the UK's leading retreat clinics for mental health and addiction treatment.
-We offer depression treatment in Southampton in conjunction with addiction treatment.
+We offer depression treatment & support in Southampton in conjunction with addiction treatment.
 Our experts have a wealth of experience in treating the symptoms of co-occurring depression and our approach to treatment ensures that your unique concerns are addressed, thus resulting in the best possible outcomes for you as an individual.

 I think I need treatment for co-occurring depression.
 How can Manor Clinic help me?